rdefeo/minesweeper/README.md

   -D [DIFFICULTY], --difficulty [DIFFICULTY]
                         Difficulty, measured as a percentage of total cells that have a bomb.
 A value of 0.1 means 10% of the cells will have a bomb. (default: 0.100000)
 ```

-## Game Commands
-When running the game, the following keyboard commands are available:
-- r / R - Restart the game.
-Resets the minefield.
-- ESC / q / Q - Quit the game